xu3kev/BARC/README.md

 ## Inference

-We provide script using vllm for inference of the model.
+We provide an example script using vllm for inference of the model, please edit the script accordingly.
-* Induction: See `finetune/alignment/vllm_inference.py`
+* Induction: See `finetune/inference/vllm_inference.py`

 * Transduction for evaluation dataset: See `finetune/inference/vllm_inference_transduction_evaluation.py`